react-native-webview/react-native-webview/docs/Guide.md

 ```

 Note that these cookies will only be sent on the first request unless you use the technique above for [setting custom headers on each page load](#Setting-Custom-Headers).

+### Hardware Silence Switch
+There are some inconsistencies in how the hardware silence switch is handled between embedded `audio` and `video` elements and between iOS and Android platforms.

+Audio on `iOS` will be muted when the hardware silence switch is in the on position, unless the `ignoreSilentHardwareSwitch` parameter is set to true.

+Video on `iOS` will always ignore the hardware silence switch.